MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 <img alt="Search across all work item fields" src="media/work-item-search-get-started/NewSearchAcross.gif" width="710" height="400" border="0"></img>

 Use simple search strings for words or phrases.
-Work item search matches derived forms of your search terms; for example, a search for "updating" will also find instances of the word "updated" and "update".
-Searches are _not_ case-sensitive.
+Work item search matches derived forms of your search terms; for example, a search for "updating" also finds instances of the word "updated" and "update".
+Searches aren't case-sensitive.

 When you search from inside a project, the default is to search only within that project.
 While searching from inside a team, the default is to search only within the default area path of that team.
 When you have one project selected, you see a list of area paths in that project for which you have read access - you won't see any projects and area paths for which you don't have read permission.
 Select area paths in the tree to narrow your search if necessary.